 The Indiana Victim Assistance Network honored him with its Special Advocate Award in 1989, and in 1998 he received the Eugene “Shine” Feller Award from the Indiana Prosecuting Attorneys Council.

-He also has served on the boards of the St. Joseph County Chapter of the American Cancer Society and the Alcoholism Council of St. Joseph County.
+He also served on the boards of the St. Joseph County Chapter of the American Cancer Society and the Alcoholism Council of St. Joseph County.

 Judge Barnes was a member of the Indiana Bar Foundation, the St. Joseph County Bar Association, the Indiana State Bar Association, and the Illinois State Bar Association.

 Judge Barnes was married to Alberta Edwards Barnes, a retired educator.
 They have two sons.
 Tim is an attorney in Washington, D.C.
 He and his wife, Dawn, are the parents of Benjamin Patrick and John Walter Barnes.
 John is a TV producer for NBC Sports.
 He and his wife, Bess, are the parents of Addison Emily and Corinne Jordan Barnes.
 Ben, John, Adie, and Corinne are, of course, the world’s most perfect grandchildren!